Updated May 11, 2017

 The 2008 Fair coincided with Alaska’s 50th anniversary of statehood, and many events were designed to celebrate that momentous milestone.
 Among them was the unveiling of the official Alaska state quarter.
 On August 29 – the same day Alaska’s former Gov. Sarah Palin was named a U.S. vice presidential candidate – thousands of fairgoers gathered to witness the introduction of the State of Alaska quarter by Sen. Lisa Murkowski, Lt.
 Gov. Sean Parnell and officials from the United State Mint.

 The Fair’s 2008 efforts earned it an award from the American Bus Association, which named the Fair one of the top 100 events in North America.
 This annual award recognizes 100 of the best events for group travel in the U.S. and Canada.
 Continuing its tradition of excellence, the Fair was named one of the best state fairs in America by Country Living magazine in 2012.
 The Alaska State Fair, which came in second behind only the Iowa State Fair, was touted for “most jaw-dropping produce.”
 The Fair continued its winning tradition, being named among the top 20 events and festivals by Top Events USA in 2014.
 The Fair was also a contender for “best state fair” in USA TODAY’s 2015 10Best Readers’ Choice travel award contest.
-And the Fair brought home 14 awards, including five first-place honors, at the 2015 International Association of Fairs and Expositions convention.
+And the Fair brought home a number of awards from the 2016 International Association of Fairs and Expositions convention, including first place in the commemorative poster category.

 2010 marked the first year of the Fair’s scholarship program.
 Three $1,000 scholarships were awarded to Mat-Su Valley students that year.
-In 2015, the Fair awarded $4,250 in scholarships to five Alaska high school students.
+In 2016, the Fair awarded $4,250 in scholarships to five Alaska high school students.
 The Fair continues to seek opportunities to increase scholarship funding.
 In 2012, in partnership with the Palmer Rotary, the Fair supported the first-ever Cabbage Classic Lottery, which gave fairgoers the chance to guess the weight of the winning entry in the Giant Cabbage Weigh-Off while raising money for Rotary and Fair scholarship programs.
-The Cabbage Classic continued in 2015.
+The Cabbage Classic continued in 2016, bringing in $390 for Fair scholarships.

 In 2011, the Fair’s Flower Exhibits building (previously the Livestock Barn and then the Fair Exchange) became the Kid Zone, offering fun, educational children’s activities as well as the Children’s Maze, a spectacular garden maze for young children featuring different themes every year.
 Meanwhile, the Flowers Exhibits department moved to a new area created especially for them in the Farm Exhibits building.

 In 2012, Palmer farmer Scott Robb set a new record for the world’s heaviest cabbage with his 138.25-pound entry into the Giant Cabbage Weigh-Off, besting Wasilla grower Steve Hubacek’s 2009 world-record cabbage, which weighed in at 127 pounds.
-At the 20th annual Giant Cabbage Weigh-Off in 2015, Steve Hubacek took first place with his 92.10-pound entry.
+At the 21st annual Giant Cabbage Weigh-Off in 2016, repeat champion Steve Hubacek took first place with his 83.4-pound entry.

 To better understand and share the value the Fair provides to the state, the Fair undertook an economic impact study with assistance from the McDowell Group in 2014.
 The final report showed a total economic impact of $23 million.

 Part of the Fair’s economic impact on the state stems from its growth from a once-a-year event to a year-round hub for the community to gather, learn and enjoy.
 In 2014, the Scottish Highland Games moved their annual summertime event to the fairgrounds.
-The popular Mighty Matanuska Brewfest has been held at the fairgrounds each fall for the past eight years.
-And in 2015, the Fair hosted “Bright up the Night,” a free, drive-through light display celebrating the holiday season.
+The Fair was honored to host the International Highland Games Foundation World Heavy Events Championships in 2016.
+The popular Mighty Matanuska Brewfest has been held at the fairgrounds each fall for the past nine years.
+And in 2015 and 2016, the Fair hosted “Bright up the Night,” a free, drive-through light display celebrating the holiday season.

 In November 2014, the Fair and Alaska Farmland Trust signed an agreement permanently protecting 36.5 acres of Fair-owned property as farmland.
 The Fair supported the agreement with a contribution valued at $250,000.
 Farmland Palooza, an event celebrating the agreement, took place May 16, 2015 at the property, located next to the former Hamilton Dairy Farm across South Inner Springer Loop from the fairgrounds.

 In late 2015, the Fair signed a long-term agreement with Golden Wheel Amusements.
-The agreement, which coincides with the Fair’s 80th birthday and Golden Wheel Amusements 50th anniversary in Alaska, underscores the organizations’ continuing commitment to introducing new rides and capital improvements in the carnival area at the fairgrounds.
+The agreement, which coincided with the Fair’s 80th birthday and Golden Wheel Amusements 50th anniversary in Alaska, underscored the organizations’ continuing commitment to introducing new rides and capital improvements in the carnival area at the fairgrounds.
+Fairgoers enjoyed four new rides at the 2016 carnival, including Zombie Mansion, Warhawk, Kiddie Swing, and The Rock.

 While the Fair has certainly come a long way since the first event in 1936, the spirit of the Fair remains relatively constant.
 Visitors do enjoy a wider range of events, such as diverse, big-name entertainers and carnival rides, but the heart of the Fair still centers on the things the original colonists started with – agriculture, produce, lots of food, flowers, friends and family, and an old-fashioned, good time.